cea-hpc/phobos/README.md

 phobos tape list
 ```

-The 'list' output can be formatted using the -o option, following a list of
+The 'list' output can be formatted using the --output option, following a list
-comma-separated attributes:
+of comma-separated attributes:
 ```
-phobos tape list -o stats.phys_spc_used,tags,adm_status
+phobos tape list --output stats.phys_spc_used,tags,adm_status
 ```

 If the attribute 'all' is used, then the list is printed with full details:
 ```
-phobos tape list -o all
+phobos tape list --output all
 ```

-Other options are available using the -h option.
+Other options are available using the --help option.

 ### Locking resources
 A device or media can be locked.
 In this case it cannot be used for